Quickly fix your “MacBook keyboard not working” issue

 1. Open your System Settings.

-2. Scroll down and click on the Keyboard tab.
+2. Scroll down and click on the Keyboard tab in the sidebar.

 4. Click on your keyboard, which is displayed on the left of the pop-up window.